dajinstory/glow-pytorch/README.md

 You can check the sampling result of the pretrained model by running demo/demo.ipynb

-If you want to utilize the Glow model for your personal research, you just need to refer to demo/ folder.
+If you want to utilize the Glow model for your personal research, you just need to refer to src/ folder and demo/ folder.

 ### Pretrained Checkpoints